arydjmal/mongoid_ruby_or/README.md

 ```

-So in this simpliefied case, we will need to add an extra index.
+So in this simplified case, we will need to add an extra index.

 Sometimes is not worth it, maybe that query is not use very often to justify the necessity to maintain the index, or you are trying to cut back on indexes for that collection.